-Wheelchairs for Warriors is a non-profit, registered 501(C)(3) charity, providing one of kind wheelchairs for injured veterans and law enforcement that can be operated by eyes, breath, mouth, chin, head, or even a finger.
+Wheelchairs for Warriors is a non-profit, registered 501(C)(3) charity, providing one of kind wheelchairs for injured veterans, law enforcement and first responders that can be operated by eyes, breath, mouth, chin, head, or even a finger.
 Whatever limitations are present, we accommodate in detail (i.e. sip and puff, chin, head, finger, foot, shoulder, whatever is their ability we will use it to create their mobility and independence at the highest level possible.)

 The Wheelchairs for Warriors Board of Directors are not employed nor compensated by Wheelchairs for Warriors.
 Their volunteer time is spent leading the strategic purpose of the organization, while providing counsel, direction and fiduciary accountability.